jhou2/docs.review.ninja/index.md

 If anything fails (network failure, or any other cause), run `vagrant provision` to get the machine into the correct state.

-You can now ssh into the machine
+You can now ssh into the machine:

 	vagrant ssh

-The app lies in `/home/vagrant/review.ninja` so `cd` into it.
+The app is located in `/home/vagrant/review.ninja`.

 	cd ~/review.ninja

-Install npm and bower dependencies
+Install npm and bower dependencies:

 	npm install
 	bower install

-Next copy the `.env.example` file to `venv`.
-This is where the configuration takes place.
+To configure the application, copy the `.env.example` file to `venv`:

 	cp env.example venv